emmajanedrews/base-template/_posts/2017-11-07-the-truth-about-zillows-estimates.md

 <br>Today, I wanted to discuss the Zillow estimates (or Zestimates) that people have recently been receiving in their email inboxes.

-But, the estimates Zillow has been sending out to homeowners are greatly exaggerated in most cases.
+However, the estimates Zillow has been sending out to homeowners are greatly exaggerated in most cases.

 In fact, **I personally received an email from Zillow with a Zestimate that was $100,000 off from my home’s true value.**